 Environmental Measurements That Calculate the Carbon Footprint to Produce the Meat and Required Waste Management Programs

-This program supports environmental stewardship practices related to the raising of food animals in order to minimize the impact of animal production on the environment.
 A life cycle assessment calculation to determine the carbon footprint of the animal production system is required as well as certified waste management programs for each farm.
 These measurements will be used to determine opportunities for evidence-based reduction targets for the respective animal protein groups and to drive improvements in future program revisions to reduce the environmental impacts of participating producers.